char0o/Pulsemon/README.md

-Pulsemon is a Web App created to monitor APIs.
+Pulsemon is a Web App created to monitor APIs using NestJS, NextJS, Postgres and Redis.